-The idea of music continually playing (“…this tune forever…”) loudly, repetitively, annoyingly, anchors the feeling that a small group of office workers coming together in a karaoke booth to celebrate a workmate’s (Roger) promotion are set to experience the hell that is other people.
-This sense of a ‘good time’ as a purgatory to be endured hangs heavily over ‘Empty Orchestra’ (the title is the literal translation of ‘karaoke’, but the word ‘empty’ is also suggestive of a soulless, deathless experience) but the story also contains moments of touching poignancy and heartfelt emotion, offering optimism and hope.
+The threat of music continually playing (“…this tune forever…”) loudly and repetitively in a tightly confined space, anchors the idea that a small group of office workers coming together in a karaoke booth to celebrate a workmate’s (Roger) promotion are set to experience the hell that is other people.
+This sense of a ‘good time’ as a purgatory to be endured hangs heavily over ‘Empty Orchestra’ (the title is the literal translation of ‘karaoke’, but the word ‘empty’ is also suggestive of a soulless, deathless experience) but conversely, the story contains moments of touching poignancy and heartfelt emotion, offering redemption, hope and an optimistic ending.

-This ‘Inside No. 9’ doesn’t journey to the pitch black extremes or examine the darkest recesses of behaviour.
-It stays firmly within recognisable perimeters of human nature, focusing on the turbulent waters of office politics and the small-scale circumstances and concerns of ordinary people – their commonplace motives, feelings and emotions.
-The six office employees (Greg, Connie, Fran, Roger, Janet and Duane) in the karaoke booth are challenged by, are dealing with or instigate deception, regret, an affair, unrequited love, cruelty, jealousy, unfaithfulness, job insecurity, life changing decisions, uncertain futures, a marriage break-up, revenge, romance, bitterness and bullying over the course of the real-time incidents and events depicted in Pemberton & Shearsmith’s potent narrative.
+This ‘Inside No. 9’ doesn’t journey to the pitch black recesses or examine the darkest extremes of behaviour.
+It stays firmly within recognisable perimeters of human nature, focusing on the turbulent waters of office politics and the small-scale and commonplace circumstances, motives and emotions it provokes.
+The six office employees (Greg, Connie, Fran, Roger, Janet and Duane) in the karaoke booth are challenged by sexual entanglement, job insecurity, life changing decisions, a marriage break-up and uncertain futures, deal with regret, jealousy, unrequited love, romance, unfaithfulness and bitterness or instigate deception, cruelty, revenge and bullying over the course of the real-time incidents and events depicted in Pemberton & Shearsmith’s potent narrative.

-The claustrophobic, tightly confined space of a karaoke booth – loud, dark, overpowering – with booming sounds and flashing lights, generates a stifling, disorientating atmosphere closing in and enveloping a group of people who are experiencing dissatisfaction and pain or negotiating expectations, hopes and dreams.
+The claustrophobic, enclosed space of a karaoke booth – loud, dark, overpowering – with booming sounds and flashing lights, generates a stifling, disorientating atmosphere closing in and enveloping a group of people experiencing dissatisfaction and pain or negotiating expectations, hopes and dreams.

 The unnatural environment of the karaoke booth – an easy place to feel disconnected and removed from the inhibiting social conventions and observances of the workplace – creates the threat of a cauldron of heightened emotions being stirred and unleashed.
 The possibility of this group of work colleagues’ behaviour becoming freer, more unguarded also comes from the exhortation that is almost expected on a work’s night out to ‘let their hair down’, combined with the loosening effects of alcohol (and assumed too in the ‘pills roulette’ tantalisingly offered by Duane)